 - Technology affordability

-- Convenientt shopping
+- Convenient shopping

-The Rain Makers of e commerce in India
+The Rain Makers of e-commerce in India

-When you read about the growth of E-Commerce in India, don’t you want to know who all brought in the revolution in India.
+When you read about the growth of E-Commerce in India, don’t you want to know who all brought in the revolution in India?
 Here is the list of Rain Makers in the E-Commerce industry.

 Bhavish is the Co-founder and chief executive officer, ANI Technologies, operator of cab aggregator Ola.
 He does not have his own vehicle and uses only Ola to commute.